silverstripe/silverstripe-lessons-v4/README.md

 Now try accessing the URL `/regions/test`.
 It still 404s.
 What's going on here?

 If you recall from our Lesson 11 tutorial on forms, we're not quite done yet.
 We have to whitelist the `test` method as one that can be invoked through the URL.
 You can imagine the security risk that would be imposed by allowing all public methods on a controller to be invoked arbitrarily in the URL.
-We don't want that.
-By default, no methods are allowed to be called through controller actions.
-You need to specify a list of those that are in a private static variable called `$allowed_actions`.
+We don't want that, so by default no methods are allowed to be called through controller actions.
+You need to specify a list of those that are in a `private static` variable called `$allowed_actions`.

 ```php
 namespace SilverStripe\Lessons;